Call4Cloud | MMP-C | Autopilot | Device Preparation

 • Is OneDrive running?

-• Is an azuread\ user logged in?
+• Is a Entra ID user logged in?

 When using Solarwinds you can create some PowerShell scripts to begin monitoring OneDrive.
 Of course, this is my first beta script so it’s not perfect yet.
 I need to test it some more… but here it is.